-On my five-cork scale based on taste and value, the 2015 Ferrari-Carano 25th anniversary Siena gets 4 corks!
-You should be able to find it locally for around $18, and it’s worth every penny.
+On my five-cork scale based on taste and value, the 2016 Ferrari-Carano Siena gets 4 corks!
+You should be able to find it locally for around $19, and it’s worth every penny.

-If you’d like to try interesting wines like this, please join me at our next private wine party at Ferrari’s Little Italy!
+If you’d like to try interesting wines like this, please join me at our next private wine party at Walt’s Hitching Post, 3300 Madison Pike, Fort Wright, KY!
 I host a wine dinner there every month, and we feature several interesting wines, each paired with a delicious course.
 There are always cool prizes to win, too, so listen Wednesday at 4:15 to win your spot on the guest list, or click here for a chance to win!